 Corporate & Other contains the excess capital not allocated to the segments and interest expense related to the Company's outstanding debt, as well as expenses associated with certain legal proceedings and income tax audit issues.
-Corporate & Other also includes long-term care and workers' compensation business reinsured through 100% quota share reinsurance agreements and term life insurance sold direct to consumers, which is no longer being offered for new sales.
+Corporate & Other also includes long-term care and workers' compensation business reinsured through 100% quota share reinsurance agreements, activities related to funding agreements associated with the Company's institutional spread margin business, as well as direct-to-consumer life insurance that is no longer actively sold.